nicolehao34/LeadGen.AI/DOCUMENTATION.md

 ### Web Scraping Integration

-The platform includes web scraping capabilities to fetch the latest events from industry sources such as:
+The platform includes web scraping capabilities to fetch the latest events from industry sources.
+Currently, it scrapes live event data from the FESPA website.
+The system is designed to be extensible, so more event sources (e.g., ISA, SGIA) can be added easily in the future.
-- FESPA (Federation of European Screen Printers Associations)
-- ISA (International Sign Association)
-- SGIA (Specialty Graphic Imaging Association)
-- Other relevant industry event sites

 All web-scraped data includes source citations to maintain data integrity and authenticity.